Kombaraj/ServiceMesh/Istio - Japan/1_Intro/README copy.md

 Data plane:
-- __Envoy proxy__: A high-performance proxy developed in C++ to mediate all inbound and outbound traffic for all services in the service mesh.
+- __Envoy proxy__: a high-performance proxy developed in C++ to mediate all inbound and outbound traffic for all services in the service mesh.
 Envoy proxies are the only Istio components that interact with data plane traffic.
     - Traffic control
-        - A different load balancing policy to traffic for a particular subset of service instances
+        - a different load balancing policy to traffic for a particular subset of service instances
         - Staged rollouts with %-based traffic split
         - HTTP/2 and gRPC proxies
         - Istio Resources